Bankruptcy Lawyer in Evanston, WY

 A Chapter 13 petition allows you to stop creditors from collecting and help you repay your debts.
 A Chapter 13 bankruptcy permits you to save your home from foreclosure because you will pay the mortgage.
 Otherwise, a Chapter 13 operates as if you pay one monthly bill to the trustee, and the trustee spreads your available funds out to your creditors.
 Chapter 13 does not immediately discharge debts; rather the debtor files a payment plan which lasts for years.
 The payment plan must allow for the use of disposable income to pay down the unsecured debts.
 The debtor makes monthly payments to the trustee, and the trustee distributes the funds according to the plan.
 The bankruptcy court must approve the payment plan before the trustee can make a distribution.
 Upon satisfying all of the conditions of the plan and making every payment, the debtor and creditors are discharged.

 For Which Bankruptcy Do I Qualify?

 Many debtors will qualify for Chapter 7 liquidation.
 The advantage to filing for Chapter 7 protection is you can wipe your financial slate clean and start again.
 Once the debts are discharged, they are gone forever.
 A Chapter 7 bankruptcy is designed to be quick and efficient, lasting only 180 days.
 You must pass the “means test” to qualify for Chapter 7 protection.
 If you file for Chapter 7 liquidation and your income is greater than the allowed monthly income, then you cannot qualify for Chapter 7 and must file under Chapter 13.
-Our bankruptcy lawyers in Evanston and Rock Springs, Wyoming, can help you determine if you qualify for either of these bankruptcies.
+Arnold Law Offices’ bankruptcy lawyer in Evanston and Rock Springs, Wyoming, will help you determine if you will file under Chapter 7 or Chapter 13.

 Bankruptcy Is Complicated